Lissachatina fulica: As an invasive species

 In many places, this snail is a pest of agriculture and households, with the ability to transmit both human and plant pathogens.
 Suggested preventive measures include strict quarantine to prevent introduction and further spread.
 This snail has been given top national quarantine significance in the United States.
-In the past, quarantine officials have been able to successfully intercept and eradicate incipient invasions on the mainland USA.
+In the past, quarantine officials have been able to successfully intercept and eradicate incipient invasions on the mainland U.S.

 This snail was twice established in southeastern Florida and was successfully eradicated both times.
 They were brought to the U.S. through imports, intended for educational uses and to be pets.
 Some were also introduced because they were accidentally shipped with other cargo.
 An eradication effort in Florida began in 2011 when they were first sighted, and the last sighting was in 2017.
 In October 2021 the Florida Department of Agriculture declared the eradication a success after no further sightings in those four years.
 In June 2022 the snail was again found in Florida.

 In the wild, this species often harbors the parasitic nematode Angiostrongylus cantonensis, which can cause a very serious meningitis in humans.
 Human cases of this meningitis usually result from a person having eaten the raw or undercooked snail, but even handling live wild snails of this species can infect a person with the nematode, thus causing a life-threatening infection.

 In some regions, an effort has been made to promote use of the giant African snail as a food resource to reduce its populations.
 However, promoting a pest in this way is a controversial measure, because it may encourage the further deliberate spread of the snails.

 One particularly catastrophic attempt to biologically control this species occurred on South Pacific Islands.
 Colonies of A. fulica were introduced as a food reserve for the American military during World War II and they escaped.
 A carnivorous species (Florida rosy wolfsnail, Euglandina rosea) was later introduced by the United States government, in an attempt to control A. fulica, but the rosy wolf snail instead heavily preyed upon the native Partula snails, causing the extinction of most Partula species within a decade.

 The snail has been eradicated from California (U.S.), Queensland (Australia), Fiji, Western Samoa, Vanuatu, and Wake Island, but these were relatively small populations.

 The Argentinian National Agricultural Health Service has established an ongoing project to detect, study, and prevent the expansion of this pest.

-In early April 2021, USCBP intercepted 22 being smuggled from Ghana into the US, along with various other prohibited quarantine items.
+In early April 2021, USCBP intercepted 22 being smuggled from Ghana into the U.S., along with various other prohibited quarantine items.